Jump to accessibility statement Skip to content

 Cycling is a healthy, environmentally friendly, and cost-effective way to travel.
 Sunderland and the north-east have invested in developing an extensive network of cycle paths and routes.
 The University strongly encourages people to cycle to campus and you can even get your bike serviced for free at one of the Bike with Us events that are scheduled throughout the year.

 If you’re not 100% sure whether you want to cycle to campus all the time and just want to try it out, you could always borrow a bike.
-The Cycle Hub at the Sir Tom Cowie Campus at St Peter’s can loan you a bicycle, or they may have a reconditioned bicycle that they can donate free of charge.
+The Cycle Hub at the Sir Tom Cowie Campus at St Peter’s can loan you a bike, or they may have a reconditioned one that they can donate free of charge.

 Tyne and Wear Metro

-The iconic Tyne and Wear Metro is a rail system that connects key destinations around the north-east, including Sunderland, Newcastle, Gateshead, and the North and South Tyneside coastal areas.
-This covers all of the popular coast stops like Tynemouth, Whitley Bay and Seaburn.
+The iconic Tyne and Wear Metro is a rail system that connects key destinations around the north-east, including Sunderland, Newcastle, Gateshead, and the North and South Tyneside coastal areas, which covers popular locations like Tynemouth, Whitley Bay, and Seaburn.
 Newcastle Airport also has a Metro station, meaning you can travel straight to the University from the airport in under an hour!
 The Metro is fast, reliable, and covers most of the major attractions in the area.

 • Standard fares: Fares start from around £2.80 for a single journey within one zone, with day tickets costing approximately £5.90 for unlimited travel across all zones